-The SALSA MLPA probemix P087 BRCA1 Confirmation is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P087 BRCA1 Confirmation is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the confirmation of deletions or duplications in the human BRCA1 gene as initially observed using the SALSA MLPA probemix P002 BRCA12
+for the detection of deletions or duplications in the human BRCA1

-Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic use (IVD) in the countries specified at the end of the product description.
+In all other countries, the product is for research use only (RUO).

 gene are the most frequent cause of a hereditary predisposition to breast cancer.
 Features characteristic of hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease, and more frequent occurrence of disease among male relatives.
 Mutations in the BRCA1

 More information is available at http://www.ncbi.nlm.nih.gov/books/NBK1247/

-may account for up to one-third of all disease-causing mutations, dependent on the population (Hansen et al. 2009).
+may account for up to 25% of all disease-causing mutations, dependent on the population (Smith et al. 2011; Sluiter et al. 2011).
 For example in Italian hereditary breast and ovarian cancer (HBOC) families the prevalence is 23% (Montagna et al. 2003), in the Netherlands 27%-36% (Hogervorst et al. 2003; Petrij-Bosch et al. 1997), while in a Danish cohort of HBOC patients the prevalence was 3.8% (Thomassen et al. 2006).

 transcript variant 1.
 Three probes are present for exon 11 and two probes for exon 1a and exon 13.
 To determine the extent of a deletion/duplication, one probe is present in the upstream region of BRCA1

 SALSA Artificial Duplication DNA SD024:

-In case no positive DNA sample is available in your laboratory, an artificial duplication DNA sample for this probemix (catalogue number SD024) can be ordered from MRC-Holland.
+In case no positive DNA sample is available in your laboratory, an artificial duplication DNA sample for this probemix (catalogue number SD024) can be ordered from MRC Holland.
 This SD024 Artificial Duplication DNA will show a duplication of two or three probes when using the following probemixes: P002 and P087 BRCA1; P045, P090 and P077 BRCA2.
 The SD024 Artificial Duplication DNA is a mixture of human female genomic DNA and a titrated amount of plasmid containing selected probe target sequences.
-For further details, please consult the SD024 Artificial Duplication DNA product description, available online: www.mlpa.com.
-This product is for research use only (RUO).
+For further details, please consult the SD024 Artificial Duplication DNA product description, available online: www.mrcholland.com

 Sample DNA developed for this product: